Last Updated on by LAUNCHTIP

 Everyone is aware of those unique coffee shops where you can get your tenth drink for free.
 Consumers are more likely to return to a store if there is a customer rewards or loyalty program in place.

 Ideas could include redeemable points.
-For example, for every $1 a customer spends on your store, then receive 1 point.
+For example, for every $1 a customer spends on your store, they receive 1 point.
 They can then redeem these points.
 Offer birthday gifts and discounts on your customers’ birthdays.

 3. Send out customer retention emails